 There are also different types of spores including:

 A majority of spore-forming bacteria are Gram-negative bacilli (rod-shaped).
 These include aerobic Bacillus and anaerobic Clostridium species.
-Although some Gram-negative bacteria have been shown to be capable of producing spores, it is only a few species found in a few genera.
+Although some Gram-negative bacteria have been shown to be capable of producing spores, it's only a few species found in a few genera.

 * Some filamentous cocci have also been shown to be capable of sporulation (producing endospores)